amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

     processed_user = json_normalize(user_map)
     Variable.set("user", processed_user)
 ```
-So in this function, we perform some basic things.
-We first get the information that our task `extracting_user` has pushed to Xcoms, using `xcom_pull` call.
+So this function receives a Task Instance (referred as `ti`).
+We use this task instance to get the information that our task `extracting_user` has pushed to Xcoms, using `xcom_pull` call.
 We then validate the input and extract some fields as a dictionary.
 Finally, we normalize the dictionary and add it to something called `Variables`.
-Now Let’s look at what are Variables.
+Let’s look at what are Variables.
 <br/>
 <br/>
 # Variables

 Variables are a way to store and extract some values that you would like to use across any DAG.
 It's basically a key-value store of arbitrary data.
-You can read more in detail about it [here](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#variables).
+You can read more in detail about it [here](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#variables){:target="_blank"}.

 Now that we have stored the values inside Variables, Let print them to the logs using the `echo` command.
 To do this we are going to use the `BashOperator`
 ```python